 Railway Avenue in Field

-The Field Valley is home to a crag of its own, relatively obscure despite being within walking distance of town.
-Railway Avenue is a quartzite rockface with six bolted routes to be found, tucked alongside the railway tracks at the base of Mount Stephen.
-The wall can be accessed by walking 45 minutes east out of town and 100m west of the Cool Spring ice climb.
-These climbs are not for the faint of heart: each is rated 11a (6c) or higher.
+The Field Valley is home to a crag of its own, relatively obscure despite being close to town.
+Railway Avenue is a steep quartzite face with six bolted routes near the railway tracks at the base of Mount Stephen.
+The climbing established at this crag are graded 11a (6c) or higher.
+Beta for these routes can be found in Sport Climbing In the Canadian Rockies (Martin & Jones, 2016) or Banff Rock (Perry, 2012).

 A classic route can be found beside the gigantic Takakkaw waterfall.
 While relatively easy at 5.7 (4), this climb is a serious outing with its notoriously chossy rock, dangerously exposed scrambling, and complicated decent.
 Nonetheless, the route offers a unique and memorable experience.
 After a few sketchy traversing pitches you'll find yourself climbing directly beside the rumbling 200-metre-tall waterfall.
 The excitement continues as you complete the climb by crawling through a tunnel to access the final pitch above the waterfall's upper channel.
 For complete beta and pictures be sure to visit MountainProject.com